m1ndst0rm/DynamicsRace/README.md

 - [x] Trigger: Enable or disable guns
 - [x] 2nd Race type: Each vehicle get's a driver and gunner.
 - [x] Multiple laps
-- [ ] Commander mode: Help your team or obstruct the enemy as a commander by placing explosion, repairing vehicles, geving boos or even taking control of sertaind enemy vehicles fora while.
+- [x] Commander mode: Help your team or obstruct the enemy as a commander by placing explosion, repairing vehicles, geving boos or even taking control of sertaind enemy vehicles fora while.

 And more.

 TODO / WIP:
 - Single & Dual race: damage balance
-- Cops & Robbers: arrest action / feature.
-- Cops & Robbers: global messages on arrest if more then 1 robber vehicle
+- Cops & Robbers: Robbers screen fuzz if almost arrest?
-- Cops & Robbers: damage test
-- Commander mode: Map usage, tp and others things
 - Heli chase: Everything
 - Figure out what to do with vehicle desctruction
 - Fix a decent vehicle reset position based.
 (Now if muststayonraod lastroadpos, but if not muststayonroad how to reset when we have no clue about track.